-Supreme Court agrees with Trump administration on limits on asylum seekers
+Supreme Court agrees with Trump administration on limits for asylum seekers

 Alito said the system set up by Congress weeds out “patently meritless claims” and provides for quickly removing those making them.
 Most pass their initial screening, he noted, but those who do not have no additional recourse.

-At oral argument, the government said that allowing judicial review would prompt a “flood” of requests and place additional burdens on an immigration system already under strain.
+At argument, the government said that allowing judicial review would prompt a “flood” of requests and place additional burdens on an immigration system already under strain.

-The case involves Vijayakumar Thuraissigiam, who fled Sri Lanka in 2016 and was arrested in 2017 about 25 yards north of the Mexican border in San Ysidro, Calif.
+The case involves Vijayakumar Thuraissigiam, who fled Sri Lanka in 2016 and was detained in 2017 about 25 yards north of the Mexican border in San Ysidro within San Diego.
 He was placed on a track for expedited removal.

-That system, which dates to 1996, allows U.S. officials to quickly remove people who have just crossed the border illegally, but it has an exception for those seeking asylum.
+That system, which Congress created by overwhelming majorities in 1996, allows U.S. officials to quickly remove people who have just crossed the border illegally, but it has an exception for those seeking asylum.

 Thuraissigiam, a farmer and a member of Sri Lanka’s Tamil minority, described being beaten by strangers in his home country.
 But an official said he did not establish a credible case that he was persecuted.